7 Poop Textures and What They Reveal About Your Gut Health”:

 Real-Life Example: The Yogurt Fix

-A patient once came to me with daily mushy stools (Type 6).
-She had cut dairy and increased protein shakes but didn’t realize the artificial sweeteners in them were triggering her gut.
-We removed the shakes, reintroduced probiotic yogurt, and added cooked veggies for fiber. within a week, her stool normalized to Type 4.
+A patient came to me with daily mushy stools (Type 6).
+She had eliminated dairy and increased protein shakes, not realizing the artificial sweeteners in the shakes were irritating her gut.

 What Does Mucus in Stool Mean?